Synology DSM

 userinfo_signed_response_alg: 'none'

-token_endpoint_auth_method: client_secret_post
+token_endpoint_auth_method: 'client_secret_post'

 Application